kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

   <img src="../img/project.png" alt="Project evolution" />

   Dashed lines separate major differences across the course.
 Some exercises are not included in the picture.
 The connections between most pods are not included as well.
-You're free to do them however you want.
+You are free to do them however you want.

   Keep this in mind if you want to avoid doing more work than necessary.

   Let's get started!

-  Create a web server that outputs "Server started in port NNNN" when it's started and deploy it into your Kubernetes cluster.
-You won't have access to the port yet but that'll come soon.
+  Create a web server that outputs "Server started in port NNNN" when it is started and deploy it into your Kubernetes cluster.
+Please make it so that an environment variable PORT can be used to choose that port.
+You will not have access to the port when it is running in Kuberetes yet.
+We will configure the access when we get to networking.

 </exercise>